FlowFuse/flowfuse/docs/cloud/README.md

 ### Requesting a new verification email

 When a user signs up for FlowForge Cloud an email will be send to verify it.
-If this email doesn't get delivered one can be resend by signin in to FlowForge and click the button to resend it.
+If this email doesn't get delivered one can be resend by signing in to FlowForge and click the button to resend it.

 ## Node-RED on FlowForge Cloud